-The last sentence is what we come to expect from authors who are peddling statistical learning models.
-The statment that learners that are "sensitive to the statistics of language" can learn probabilistic grammars is attributed to Horning with no substantial discussion of the real issues.
-Readers are left believing in the power of statistical learning, even though the real issue is whether learning is defined in a way as to require learners to succeed on full and computable data presentations versus all full data presentations.
-Again Gold showed that any r.e. language can be learned from positive r.e. texts.
-Angluin (1988) showed that learners that are "sensitive to the statistics of language" are not suddenly more powerful (Identification in the limit from distribution-free positive stochastic input with probability p).
-Finally Perfors et al. hide the real issue behind the phrase "under reasonable sampling conditions."
-In the above discussion of Klein's comments, I think there is every reason to question how reasonable those assumptions are.
+I address Chater and Vitànyi's (2007) work below so let's move now to the statement that learners that are "sensitive to the statistics of language" can learn probabilistic grammars.
+This is attributed to Horning with no substantial discussion of the real issues.
+Readers are left believing in the power of statistical learning, unaware of the real issue of whether learning has been defined in a way as to require learners to succeed on complete and computable data presentations versus all complete data presentations.
+Again Gold showed that any r.e. language can be learned from positive primitive recursive texts.
+Angluin (1988) showed that learners that are "sensitive to the statistics of language" are not suddenly more powerful (Identification in the limit from distribution-free positive stochastic data with probability p).
+Finally Perfors et al. hide another issue behind the phrase "under reasonable sampling conditions."
+As mentioned previously in the discussion of Klein, I think there is every reason to question how reasonable those assumptions are.
 But I would be happy if the debate could at least get away from "the sensitivity of the learner to statistics" rhetoric to whether the assumption that actual data presentations are generated according to fixed unchanging computable probability distributions is reasonable.
 That would be progress and would reflect one actual lesson from computational learning theory.